Automatic Search Intervals for the Smoothing Parameter in Penalized Splines: Automatic Search Intervals

-This leaves the minimum eigenvalue $\lambda_q$ the only nontrivial quantity in \eqref{eqn: rho bounds}.
-The next section gives computational details for $\lambda_q$, which remarkably involve $O(p^2)$ complexity only.
-As a result, the wider search interval $[\minrho^*, \maxrho^*]$ is available at $O(p^2)$ costs, much cheaper than the $O(p^3)$ costs for computing the exact search interval $[\minrho, \maxrho]$.
+This leaves the minimum eigenvalue $\lambda_q$ the only nontrivial quantity to compute.
+As we will see in the next section, the computation of $\lambda_q$ merely involves $O(p^2)$ complexity.
+Therefore, the wider search interval $[\minrho^*, \maxrho^*]$ is available at $O(p^2)$ cost, much cheaper than the exact search interval $[\minrho, \maxrho]$ that comes at $O(p^3)$ cost.

+Another advantage of the wider interval is its closed-form formula.
+The exact interval is defined implicitly by root-finding, and its computation is not automatic as Algorithm \ref{algorithm: root-finding} requires $\rho$-relevant inputs.
+However, the wider interval can be directly computed using eigenvalues that are irrelevant to $\rho$, so its computation is fully automatic.

+In practice, we can utilize the wider interval to automate the computation of the exact interval.
+For example, when applying Algorithm \ref{algorithm: root-finding} to find $\minrho$ or $\maxrho$, we may use $(\minrho^* + \maxrho^*)/2$ for its initial value, and bound the size of a Newton step by $\delta_{\max} = (\maxrho^* - \minrho^*)/4$.
+This improvement does not by any means make the computation of the exact interval less expensive, though.